-If you were cooking up a storm over Christmas this year, now is the perfect time to give your oven a thorough clean.
-With our handy tips and tricks, your oven – including the racks and oven door – will be sparkling in no time.
+If you've been cooking up a storm lately, now is the perfect time to give your oven a thorough clean.
+With our handy tips and tricks, your oven - including the racks and oven door - will be sparkling in no time.

 Remember, before you start handling any cleaning products, make sure your hands and arms are protected with impermeable gloves and arm covers, that your kitchen is well ventilated, and your oven is turned off at the mains.

 Start your deep clean by removing all racks from inside the oven.

 If your oven racks are only lightly dirty, cover them with warm water and some washing-up liquid, and leave to soak for 30 minutes before then removing the burnt-on food with a damp scourer.
 To make this task easier, consider investing in a specially-designed oven rack cleaning tray, which allows you to fully submerge your racks for a good soak.
 Lakeland sell them for £12.99 (price correct at time of writing).